VictoriaMetrics/VictoriaMetrics/README.md

 ### How to import data in native format

-The most efficient protocol for importing data into VictoriaMetrics is `/api/v1/import/native`.
+The specification of VictoriaMetrics' native format may yet change and is not formally documented yet.
+So currently we do not recommend that external clients attempt to pack their own metrics in native format file.

-Example for importing data obtained via [/api/v1/export/native](#how-to-export-data-in-native-format):
+If you have a native format file obtained via [/api/v1/export/native](#how-to-export-data-in-native-format) however this is the most efficient protocol for importing data in.

 ```bash
 # Export the data from <source-victoriametrics>: